Fake Google Reviews: What’s the Impact and How Can We Combat Them?

 I was talking to a BBQ cleaning company on that day.
-We were going through GMB and troubleshooting some real issues, when the owner noticed that while they have 71 5-star reviews inside GMB, only 41 were displaying on Google Maps.
+We were going through Google My Business and troubleshooting some real issues, when the owner noticed that while they have 71 5-star reviews inside GMB, only 41 were displaying on Google Maps.
 30 perfectly real, hard-earned reviews had disappeared overnight.
 Imagine if this happened to you or your client’s business?
 But, I digress… let’s get back to the subject at hand.

 In June of 2017, Google implemented a system that gamified contributions to Google Maps.
 Local Guides would now earn points for leaving reviews.

 Leaving a review initially netted you 5 points, but Google later added that if a Local Guide left a review of over 200 characters, they would get even more points.
 In April of 2018, they doubled the points.
-The unintended consequence of this action accelerated the influx of reviews by Local Guides and created an economy that could be likened to how SEO’s would buy links from websites with high PageRank.
+The unintended consequence of this action accelerated the influx of reviews by Local Guides and created an economy that could be likened to how SEOs would buy links from websites with high PageRank.
 Now Local Guides with a high level could monetize their “standing” and sell their review services.

-This has of course led to a slew of methods that are purely created to game the review system.
-Fake review groups are all over Facebook, business owners buy reviews or offer some kind of incentive to rack up the numbers, companies will make deals with each other to swap reviews, or as was shown in an example by fellow Google Top Contributor, Jason Brown, hiring a SEO company to swap reviews between multiple companies.
+This has, of course, led to a slew of methods that are purely created to game the review system.
+Fake review groups are all over Facebook, business owners buy reviews or offer some kind of incentive to rack up the numbers, companies will make deals with each other to swap reviews, or as was shown in an example by fellow Google Top Contributor, Jason Brown, hiring an SEO company to swap reviews between multiple companies.
 Sometimes reviews are left to harass or defame, and in the most extreme of cases negative reviews are bought (or solicited) en masse to destroy the reputation of a business.

 So when you are under attack by fake reviews, what can you do about it?